matiascr/wiki-scrapper/README.md

 whole wikipedia from any root page and save it to the DB.

 * You don't have to worry about DB part, it's already implemented.
-* You don't have to worry about page retrieval part, it's already implemented.

 ## Acceptance Criteria
 1. After using POST `/wiki/scrap` with root link that does exist, program should scrap all the pages in wikipedia and save them to the database